shaack/cookie-consent-js/README.md

 A simple dialog and framework to handle the German and EU law (as written by EuGH, 1.10.2019 – C-673/17) about cookies in a website.

-**cookie-consent-js has no external dependencies**, and it works also with bootstrap.
+**cookie-consent-js has no external dependencies**, and it works also with Bootstrap.

 - [Demo pages in plain HTML or with Bootstrap 4](https://shaack.com/projekte/cookie-consent-js/index.html)
 - [npm package](https://www.npmjs.com/package/cookie-consent-js)